-Civil rights activist and entrepreneur Earl H. White was born in the small city of Muskogee, Oklahoma, in 1934 to parents Albert Earl White and Agatha White.
+Civil rights activist and entrepreneur Earl H. White was born in the small city of Muskogee, Oklahoma, in 1934.
 Around the age of ten, White moved to San Francisco.
 He received a bachelor’s degree in business administration from the University of San Francisco in 1963.
 White continued his higher education at Pepperdine University, earning a master’s degree in business administration in 1975.
 He would later go on to acquire a doctorate from Washington International University in 1981.
 White was one of the most prominent leaders in the African American business community, helping many people through his entrepreneurial endeavors.

 Throughout the 1960s and 1970s, White was the director of the San Francisco Model Cities Program, a series of programs designed to help those living in poverty.
 As director, he oversaw and assessed 21 projects that were worth $7.5 million.
 Also in 1971, White founded E.H.
 White, Inc., a financial consulting firm.
 The company created databases for San Francisco’s Purchasing Department and Human Rights Commission, which documented women and minority involvement in business enterprises.
 The company created contracts for the San Francisco Public Utilities Commission, Bay Area Rapid Transit (BART), San Francisco General Hospital, and Bechtel Corporation.
 These endeavors prioritized engineering, construction, and project management goals.
 In 1989, White became the Chief Administrative Officer and Principal of Systems Support Technologies—a position he served in for eleven years.

 Earl White served as President of the San Francisco Black Chamber of Commerce.